LinkedEarth/PyleoTUPS/paper.md

 Although `PyleoTUPS` is a new package, it is already being tested in an active paleoclimate data-compilation workflow.
 An undergraduate researcher with no prior experience in Python or paleoclimate science is using the package to help retrieve and transform repository data into LiPD format for an update to the PAGES2k compilation [@PAGES2k2017].
 This ongoing use case suggests that `PyleoTUPS` can lower the technical barrier to cross-repository data access and support workflows that feed into community-scale paleoclimate products.

 `PyleoTUPS` is also designed to connect repository discovery with downstream scientific software.
 The tutorials demonstrate interoperability with `Pyleoclim` [@Khider2022], and the same `pandas.DataFrame`-based outputs can support workflows using packages such as `cfr` [@Zhu2024].
-The package is being integrated into PaleoPAL, an AI-assisted paleoclimate workflow system, where it will provide repository-level access to paleoclimate data for automated and reproducible analyses.

 # AI usage disclosure